-Future Skills College opened with 28 students in June 2017 and is a full-time, one year, pre-apprenticeship pathway designed for secondary school students.
+Future Skills College opened in June 2017 and is a full-time, one year, pre-apprenticeship pathway designed for secondary school students.

-Future Skills College is offered as a course choice option for students entering S5 and S6 in Dundee and Angus secondary schools.
+Future Skills College is offered as a course choice option for students entering S5 and S6 in Dundee City and Angus Council secondary schools.

 Future Skills College represents a highly innovative approach to managing the transition from full-time education into the world of work.
-Completely closing the gap and securing full-time employment for young people as apprentices in their chosen field.
+Closing the gap and securing full-time employment for young people as apprentices in their chosen field.

-Future Skills College first secures full-time apprenticeship places with local employers then through the school course choice process recruits students to fill these places.
+Future Skills College first secures potential full-time apprenticeship opportunities with local employers then through the school course choice process recruits students to fill these places.

-Future Skills College initial offering for school session 2017/18 was :
+Future Skills College for school session 2018/19 includes bespoke courses in:

 Early Education and Childcare